msampathkumar/datadriven/Project Submission.md

 ![Image][features_vc_histogram]

-Observation and Actions
+__ Observations and Suggestions __

 * Most of the data seems categorical: As this would increase the number of dimensions the results vary, we can take a deep look of how data is distributed across the groups and focus of the groups which contribute more information overall.

-* Need to check numeric and date columns.
+* Need to check __Date columns__
     * we shall convert date -> day, month, year, weekday, total_no_of_day_from_reference_point.
 These splits for two reasons.
         * Reason1: It might be possible that in some location all specific set of complaints are registered on a start/mid/at end of the month.
 It might also be possible that they are registered on every Monday or so.
         * Reason2: Taking as much information as possible.

+* Need to check __Float and Bool columns__
+    * Longitutude & latitude(features) seem to hold (0,0) instead of NULL which is acting as outlier for now.
-    * Numerical(float) values like longitude and latitude are too much preceise(in input date) that would make it too diffult to generalise.
+    * Longitude and latitude(features) are too much preceise(in input date) that would make it too diffult to generalise.
 As generally water pumps are not installed next to each other to maintain a precision of high accuracy, we can reduce it.

-* Need to check **cols_categorical_check**(TODO2)
-    * longitutude & latitude seem to hold (0,0) instead of NULL which is acting as outlier for now.
+    * Few boolean columns are having Nan(NAN or Null) values which does not completely make them boolean series.
+If we look into this scenario of observing not having data as another symption(new information), to preserve this knowledge we can convert them into labels.

-* Following pairs looks closesly related - cleanup (TODO3)
+* Following pairs looks closesly related
     * quantity & quantity_group
     * quality_group & water_quality
     * extraction_type, extraction_type_class & extraction_type_group

-* Other - cleanup (TODO4)
+* Other
+    * categorical columns like installer, funder, scheme_name seems to hold data issue like text capitlisation & trailing spaces.
     * recorded_by, seems to hold only a single value
     * population & amount_tsh, values are for some given as zero